 In accordance with the company’s motto — “Environment, Community and Cannabis” — Emerald Genetics works in coordination with individuals and organizations within and outside of the cannabis community, including regulatory and governmental agencies such as; the Humboldt County Board of Supervisors, Eureka City Council, the Humboldt County Sheriff’s Department, and the Humboldt County Department of Health & Human Services.

-Like many entrepreneurs that define the industry, the decision to found Emerald Genetics came to Caggiano after profound personal experiences.
+Like many entrepreneurs that define the industry, the decision to found Emerald Genetics came to the founder after profound personal experiences.

 He joined the cannabis revolution in 1992 while attending high school in Harrisonburg, Virginia.
 “Cannabis was highly persecuted in the southern states but its presence still remained, although in brick form with stems/seeds,” he explained.
 “I was amazed how this wonderful plant could come from a seed, then started treating seeds like gold and experimenting with genetics at about 16 years old.”

-After high school, Caggiano joined the U.S. Air Force at age 17 with an enlistment date of 9/11/1996.
+After high school, the founder joined the U.S. Air Force at age 17 with an enlistment date of 9/11/1996.
 “Despite all my friends consuming cannabis leading up to entry, I had to give it up for a better chance at life.”

 During his service, he again witnessed alcohol’s potentially destructive effects, as “consuming alcohol was a huge part of relieving stress in the military,” he said.